AEW Collision lineup: The card for Saturday's TNT show - Pro Wrestling Dot Net

 The following matches and segments are advertised for Saturday’s edition of AEW Collision.

--CM Punk vs. Ricky Starks for the “real world championship” with Ricky Steamboat as special ringside enforcer

--“FTR” Dax Harwood and Cash Wheeler vs. Big Bill and Brian Cage for the AEW Tag Team Titles
+-“House of Black” Malakai Black, Brody King, and Buddy Matthews vs. CM Punk and “FTR” Dax Harwood and Cash Wheeler for the AEW Trios Titles

-Powell’s POV: The show will air opposite SummerSlam, marking the first time that Collision will air opposite a WWE PLE.
-Collision will be held on Saturday in Greenville, South Carolina at Bon Secours Wellness Arena.
-The show airs on TNT beginning at 7CT/8ET.
-My review will be available on delay due to SummerSlam.
+Powell’s POV: Collision will be held on Saturday in Greensboro, North Carolina at Greensboro Coliseum.
+Join me for my live review of AEW Collision the show airs Saturday on TNT beginning at 7CT/8ET.
 Will Pruett’s weekly audio reviews are available on Saturdays or Sundays for Dot Net Members (including our Patreon patrons).

 Be the first to comment